Permafrost/Tundra/SERVICES.md

 Serializes the given `IData` document, and delivers it to the given destination URI.

 Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.deliver`.
 Services in this folder should implement the `tundra.schema.content.deliver:handler` specification.

 #### Inputs:

 * `$document` is the `IData` document to be serialized and delivered to the given destination URI.
-* `$destination` is a URI identifying the location where the serialized document should be delivered.
-Supports the following delivery protocols (URI schemes):
+* `$destination` is the delivery destination [URI] to which the serialized document content will be delivered.
+If not specified, no delivery will be attempted.
+The supported delivery protocols ([URI] schemes) are as per `Tundra/tundra.content:deliver`.
+Please refer to this service's documentation for further details.
-  * `file`: writes the given content to the file specified by the destination URI.
-The following additional options can be provided via the `$pipeline` document:
-    * `$mode`: append / write
-  * `ftp`: uploads the given content to the FTP server, directory and file specified by the destination URI.
-An example FTP URI is as
-    follows:

-        ftp://aladdin:opensesame@example.com:21/path/file?append=true&active=true&ascii=true

-    The following additional options can be provided via the `$pipeline`
-    document:
-    * `$user` is the username used to log in to the FTP server.
-Defaults to the username specified in the authority section of the URI, if not specified.
-    * `$password` is the password used to log in to the FTP server.
-      Defaults to the password specified in the authority section of the URI, if not specified.
-    * `$active` is a boolean which when `true` indicates that the connection to the FTP server should be in active mode.
-Defaults to `false` (passive mode), if not specified.
-    * `$append` is a boolean which when `true` will append the given content to the file, rather than overwrite it, if the file already exists.
-Defaults to `false` (overwriting), if not specified.
-    * `$ascii` is a boolean which when `true` indicates that the file transfer should be made in ascii mode.
-Defaults to `false` (binary mode), if not specified.
-    * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
-Defaults to PT60S, if not specified.
-  * `http`: transmits the given content to the destination URI.
-The following additional options can be provided via the `$pipeline`
-    document:
-    * `$method`: get / put / post / delete / head / trace / options
-    * `$headers/*`: additional HTTP headers as required
-    * `$authority/user`: the username to log on to the remote web server
-    * `$authority/password`: the password to log on to the remote web server
-  * `https`: refer to http
-  * `jms`: sends the given content as a [JMS] [javax.jms.BytesMessage] to the specified [JMS] alias and queue or topic.
-The following additional settings can be specified:
-    * `$headers/*`: additional properties to be added to the [JMS] message header, which can be used for filtering by [JMS] subscribers.

-    The following example will deliver the given content as a [JMS] bytes message to the JMS alias DEFAULT_IS_JMS_CONNECTION, [JMS] topic JMS::Temporary::Topic, with a time to live of 1 day, and with the default priority of 4:

-        jms://DEFAULT_IS_JMS_CONNECTION?topic=JMS::Temporary::Topic&lifetime=P1D

-    The following example will deliver the given content as a [JMS] bytes message to the [JMS] alias DEFAULT_IS_JMS_CONNECTION, [JMS] queue JMS::Temporary::Queue, with no expiry, and with the specified priority of 1:

-        jms://DEFAULT_IS_JMS_CONNECTION?queue=JMS::Temporary::Queue&priority=1

-  * `mailto`: sends an email with the given content attached.
-An example mailto URI is as follows:

-        mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml

-    The following additional override options can be provided via the `$pipeline` document:
-    * `$attachment`: the attached file's name
-    * `$from`: email address to send the email from
-    * `$subject`: the subject line text
-    * `$body`: the main text of the email
-    * `$smtp`: an SMTP URI specifying the SMTP server to use (for example, `smtp://user:password@host:port`), defaults to the SMTP server configured in the Integration Server setting `watt.server.smtpServer`.
-  * `sap+idoc`: sends an IDoc XML message to an SAP system.
-Both opaque and non-opaque URIs are allowed: opaque URIs are useful if the SAP Adapter alias contains characters not permitted in a normal domain name, such as underscores.

-    An example opaque sap+idoc URI is as follows, where sap_r3 is the SAP Adapter alias name, and the user and password are provided as query string parameters:

-        sap+idoc:sap_r3?user=aladdin&password=opensesame&client=200&language=en&queue=xyz

-    An example non-opaque sap+idoc URI is as follows, where sappr3 is the SAP Adapter alias name, and the user and password are provided in the authority section of the URI:

-        sap+idoc://aladdin:opensesame@sappr3?client=200&languange=en&queue=xyz

-    The following additional override options can be provided via the `$pipeline` document, and if specified will overrided the relevant parts of the destination URI:
-    * `$user` is the username used for the SAP session.
-Defaults to the SAP Adapter alias username, if not specified.
-    * `$password` is the password used for the SAP session.
-Defaults to the SAP Adapter alias password, if not specified.
-    * `$client` is the SAP client used for the SAP session.
-Defaults to the SAP Adapter alias client, if not specified.
-    * `$language` is the language used for the SAP session.
-Defaults to the SAP Adapter alias language, if not specified.
-    * `$queue` is the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).

 * `$content.type` is an optional MIME media type describing the type content being delivered.
-* `$schema` is an optional input which determines whether to serialize the document as [XML], [JSON], Flat File, and can have the following
+* `$schema` is an optional input which determines whether to serialize the document as [XML], [JSON], Flat File, and can have the following values:
-  values:
   * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
   * For [JSON] content specify the MIME media type "application/json".